Small businesses are bearing the brunt of the US labor shortage

 The release of the US labor market report on Aug.
 6 was an encouraging sign for businesses.
-The unemployment rate declined by from 5.9% to 5.4% in July, though it is still higher than the 3.5% unemployment rate pre-pandemic.
+The unemployment rate declined from 5.9% to 5.4% in July, though it is still higher than the 3.5% unemployment rate pre-pandemic.

-A closer look at the trends in worker movement by the sizes of businesses reveals the disparity between small businesses larger ones.
+A closer look at the trends in worker movement by the sizes of businesses reveals the disparity between small businesses and larger ones.

 US workers are quitting their jobs at elevated levels